tethysplatform/tethys/docs/installation/production/docker/docker_compose.rst

 .. _`postgis/postgis | Docker Hub`: https://hub.docker.com/r/postgis/postgis
 .. _`postgres | Docker Hub`: https://hub.docker.com/_/postgres

-Tethys Platform requires a PostgreSQL database and the apps will require one with the PostGIS extension installed.
+Tethys Platform works best with a PostgreSQL database and the apps will require one with the PostGIS extension installed.
 As such, the ``db`` service will be created using the official PostGIS image on Docker Hub: `postgis/postgis | Docker Hub`_.
 This image extends the official PostgreSQL image on Docker Hub (`postgres | Docker Hub`_), adding the PostGIS extension.

 Add the following definition for the ``db`` service in the :file:`docker-compose.yml`: